saiayyappa/pluralsight-js-dev-env/about.md

     TS adds enhancement to existing JS such as interfaces, thus new syntaxes of other template engine such JSX cannot be used.(but support was added later)
 - no type defs, annotations required, ES6 imports are statically analyzable in Babel

+## Bundling
+- CommonJS doesn't work in web browsers.
+So all the require/import statement do not work, hence we need to bundle all the dependencies.
+- We need to bundle npm packages in a way that browser can consume.
+- To package any JS into a single file or strategically into separate file, for different portions of the app.
+- improve node performance
+- types of modules: IIFE, AMD,UMD, CJS, ES6
+    recommended: CJS, ES6(most because of its fail fast feature)
+- Bundlers: Require.JS(not used), browserify, webpack(recommended), rollup, jspm